 Effective altruism (EA) is “a philosophy and social movement which applies evidence and reason to determining the most effective ways to improve the world”.
-On this page I describe my personal involvement with EA.
+On this page I describe my personal involvement with and thoughts on EA.

 I’ve been involved with the effective altruism community for some time.
 I first heard about EA through LessWrong (I think it was a post about GiveWell).
 I remember reading Holden Karnofsky’s critique of the Singularity Institute (now MIRI) right when it came out (May 2012), and I remember it reaching the status of “most upvoted LW post ever”.
 Although I was intellectually in agreement with effective altruism, I didn’t actually do anything about it, thinking that working hard in school would be a form of altruism (i.e. that in the long term, working hard in school and having more opportunities would allow me to best contribute to the world).

 In January 2014, I contacted Cognito Mentoring for the first time.
 Although I myself didn’t seem to ask directly about EA (looking back at our correspondence), a friend contacted them regarding effective career choice, and this roused my interested in effective altruism as well.

 In July 2014, I attended a Seattle Effective Altruists meetup; although I didn’t contribute much to the discussion, my interest in EA increased.
 Part of the reason I attended was due to my interest, but part of it too was that I was working on a research project at the University of Washington over the summer, and the July meetup was conveniently situated next to campus – so the activation energy had been considerably lowered.
 The topic of the meetup was also “Donating vs. Working directly for impact”, which was a topic of particular interest to me going into college.